-- You are the Defendant if your name is listed in 2 on page 2 of this form.
-The person suing you is the Plaintiff, listed in 1 on page 2. - You and the Plaintiff must go to court on the trial date listed below.
-If you do not go to court, you may lose the case. - If you lose, the court can order that your wages, money, or property be taken to pay this claim. - Bring witnesses, receipts, and any evidence you need to prove your case. - Read this form and all pages attached to understand the claim against you and to protect your rights.
+- You are the defendant if your name is listed in (2) on page 2 of this form or on form SC-100A.
+The person suing you is the plaintiff, listed in (1) on page 2. - You and the plaintiff must go to court on the trial date listed below.
+If you do not go to court, you may lose the case.
+If you lose, the court can order that your wages, money, or property be taken to pay this claim. - Bring witnesses, receipts, and any evidence you need to prove your case. - Read this form and all pages attached to understand the claim against you and to protect your rights.